Brockenstein/Flexspan-Grid-System/README.md

 [Documentation](https://brockenstein.github.io/Flexspan-Grid-System/)

 Note: This is not just a pre-compiled CSS library that you add to your project but SASS/SCSS partials that you import to your project and customize by modifying SASS variables and compile as part of your project.
 So this will require a preprocessor.
-For those who are not command line inclined I personally love [Scout-App](https://scout-app.io/) which is a visual preprocessor.
+For those who are not command line inclined I personally love [Scout-App](https://scout-app.io/) which is a visual preprocessor or if you like VS Code you could use [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass).

 <details><summary><b>Show instructions for setting up your project</b></summary>